h0dgep0dge/ITSP7/Progress Reports.md

 ## Weeks 9-10

+### Milestones

-Got TRex working on the firebox in DPDK mode, by moving to CentOS Stream 9 Extended Install.md
+* Got TRex working on the firebox in DPDK mode, by moving to CentOS Stream 9
-Ran first benchmarks on a mikrotik router in bridge mode Configured mikrotik router to support benchmarks in route mode
+* Ran first benchmarks on a Mikrotik router running in bridge mode
+* Developed a simple routing configuration for the Mikrotik router that supports running route mode benchmarks

+### Documentation

+* Extended Install.md to cover installing CentOS Stream 9 on the Firebox

 ## Weeks 11-12

 Learning Python API, first automated tests
 Issue, router has degraded performance when starting test using pytohn API, found this is because using the `start --total` command from the console runs the test equally on all available interfaces, while the particular way I've been starting the test via python is biasing towards one interface, creating a bottleneck.